 Process Herbs & Veggies

-- In a food processor, pulse white onion, chopped red bell pepper, garlic, parsley, cilantro, olive oil, and dill.½ cup parsley loosely packed, ½ cup cilantro loosely packed, 1 red bell pepper, 3 garlic cloves, 1 white onion, 1 tbsp olive oil, ¼ cup dill
+- In a food processor, pulse white onion, chopped red bell pepper, garlic, parsley, cilantro, olive oil, and dill.½ cup parsley loosely packed, ½ cup cilantro loosely packed, 1 red bell pepper, 3 garlic cloves, 1 white onion, 1 tablespoon olive oil, ¼ cup dill

 - Once finely chopped, transfer to cheesecloth and squeeze out moisture.
 This is key for browning and texture.
 Reserve the liquid!
 It’s liquid gold lol